Starbucks UK profit rises, taxes decrease

-The U.S.-listed coffee chain paid 8.1 million pounds ($12.18 million) in tax, down from 11.4 million pounds for the same period last year.
+The U.S.-listed coffee chain paid 8.1 million pounds in tax, down from 11.4 million pounds for the same period last year.

 Profit before tax grew to 34.2 million pounds for 2015 compared with 2 million pounds for the same period last year, the company said.